cloudaware/compliance-policies/ce/ca/azure/app-service/disable-ftp-deployments/description.md

 # Description

-By default, Azure Functions, Web, and API Services can be deployed over FTP.
-If FTP is required for an essential deployment workflow, FTPS should be required for FTP login for all App Service Apps and Functions.
+By default, App Services can be deployed over FTP.
+If FTP is required for an essential deployment workflow, FTPS should be required for FTP login for all App Services.

+If FTPS is not expressly required for the App, the recommended setting is `Disabled`.

 ## Rationale

-Azure FTP deployment endpoints are public.
-An attacker listening to traffic on a wifi network used by a remote employee or a corporate network could see login traffic in clear-text which would then grant them full control of the code base of the app or service.
-This finding is more severe if User Credentials for deployment are set at the subscription level rather than using the default Application Credentials which are unique per App.
+FTP is an unencrypted network protocol that will transmit data - including passwords - in clear-text.
+The use of this protocol can lead to both data and credential compromise, and can present opportunities for exfiltration, persistence, and lateral movement.

 ## Impact